 Storymoja was formed by a collective of writers who are committed to publishing contemporary East African writing of world-class standard.
 A reading nation is a smarter nation.
 To read our own stories helps us understand ourselves and that knowledge empowers.
 To that end, we source widely to identify good local writers, help them publish and distribute the work locally and internationally.
 We also commission writing based on interviews with those affected by issues that shape our society.

-By the end of 2013, Storymoja will have published, in print and/or digital versions:
+By the end of 2014, Storymoja had published, in print and/or digital versions:

 - Twenty one books for adults under the Storymoja imprint

-– Seventy four children’s books under the Storyhippo and Storykiboko imprints
+- 100+ children’s books under the Storyhippo and Storykiboko imprints

 - We also market and distribute books on behalf of other publishers and individuals.